sammydowds/client-side-compare/README.md

 ## Github Data Cards
 There are three data cards which repesent:
 1) **Popularity of a framework** - this is how many stars each framework has on Github.
-2) **Commit acitivity of a framework** - this is based on commits over the given period of time.
+2) **Commit activity of a framework** - this is based on commits over the given period of time.
 3) **Issue resolution ratio** - this is the ratio of issues closed compared to the issues opened over the given period of time.

+*Why this data?* I think the **popularity** of a framework represents a lot of intangibles - more articles, more people know about it, potentially more engineers know it (hirability), and more stack overflow questions.
+The **commit activity** speaks to the body of developer interaction that the framework still carries with it.
+The **issue resolution ratio** answers the question: *if I have an issue, how likely will it be solved?*

 ## Github Data Table
 The github data table shows the source data, as well as some extra information which was included with one of the API calls for stars - so I kept it in.
 Although, the main focus should be on the data cards*.